JETSCAPE/SummerSchool2021/Jul28_29_BayesianSoftExample/README.md

 <img src="https://github.com/JETSCAPE/SummerSchool2021/blob/master/Jul28_29_BayesianSoftExample/SimpleBulk/plots/Posterior_of_eta_s.png" width="300"  />
  </p>

-# July 29 (1 hour) JETSCAPE Bayesian Example.
+# July 29 (1.5 hour) JETSCAPE Bayesian Example.
 ## Relevent Notebook

 ### BayesianParameterEstimationCodeForRelativisticHeavyIonCollisions-JS21.ipynb

-1. Clone the repository inside the JETSCAPE docker container.
+1. Clone the repository inside the JETSCAPE-docker folder.
+(You can skip this and go to the next step if you have already cloned it!)
 >git clone https://github.com/JETSCAPE/SummerSchool2021.git

+2. Get the most recent version of the repo.
+>git pull origin master

+3. Start the docker container
+> start -ai myJetscape

+4. Open the jupyter notebook
+> jupyter-notebook --ip 0.0.0.0 --no-browser

 Run `jupyter notebook`